mmiranda2/geo-ETL/README.md

 # geoETL
 Basic ETL tools with support for geographic data.
 Made to incorporate GIS processes into standard ETL routines.

+### Usage
+- Make sure docker is installed
+- ./build.sh to put src into a small-ish 750mb Ubuntu image with python, GDAL, and most drivers installed
+- ./run.sh to open a shell in a new container
+- Within shell, run console commands as needed

 ### 0.1 Goals
 - Demo: automatic detection-extraction-aggregation tool for any NOAA product (parameter: any valid NOAA Apache server)